Farmersville, California

-Farmersville is a city in the San Joaquin Valley in Tulare County, California, United States, just to the east of Visalia, California.
-The population was 10,588 at the 2010 census, up from 8,737 at the 2000 census.
-The current population of Farmersville, California is 10,359 based on our projections of the latest US Census estimates.
+Farmersville is a city in Tulare County, California, United States.
+It is situated in the San Joaquin Valley near the foothills of the Sierra Nevada, just to the east of Visalia, California.
+The population was 10,397 at the 2020 census, down from 10,588 at the 2010 census.

-The city helps sponsor many events throughout the year, including a Memorial Day Parade in May, which is well attended and manage to draw around 4,000 visitors from the surrounding areas every Memorial Day.
+The city helps support many events throughout the year, including the Memorial Day Parade in May, which is well attended and manages to draw around 4,000 visitors from the surrounding area.
 In October a Fall Festival is held on the downtown boulevard.
 In December a Christmas Tree Lighting event is held at the Old Methodist Church building.